TIBCOSoftware/snappydata/docs/quickstart.md

 ```
 SnappyData (SnappySession) extends SparkSession, so you can simply use all the Spark's APIs.

-**Insert the created DataSet to the column table "colTable""**
+**Insert the created DataSet to the column table "colTable"**:
 ```scala
 scala>  ds.write.insertInto("colTable")
 // Check the total row count.
 scala>  snappy.table("colTable").count
 ```
-**Create a row object using Spark's API and insert the Row to the table**
+**Create a row object using Spark's API and insert the Row to the table**:
 Unlike Spark DataFrames SnappyData column tables are mutable.
 You can insert new rows to a column table.

 ```scala